datacarpentry/organization-geospatial/index.md

 data concepts.
 It is intended as a pre-requisite for the [R for Raster and Vector Data](https://datacarpentry.org/r-raster-vector-geospatial/) lesson for learners who have no prior experience working with geospatial data.
-This lesson can be taught in approximately 75 minutes hours and covers the following topics:
+This lesson can be taught in approximately 75 minutes and covers the following topics:

 - Introduction to raster and vector data format and attributes
 - Examples of data types commonly stored in raster vs vector format